gabrielbrunop/haxball-server/README.md

 	token: window["ServerData"].Token
 });
 ```
-And if you want to give a name to your room (recommended):
+And if you want to give a name to your room:
+> ⚠️ This is not recommended anymore.
+Use the `displayName` property in the configuration file instead.
 ```js
 window["RoomData"] = { name: "My awesome room" };
 ```